astronomer/docs/learn/airflow-params.md

 This concept guide covers:

-- Different of passing params to a DAG at runtime.
+- Different ways of passing params to a DAG at runtime.
-- How to define DAG-level params defaults which are rendered in the Trigger DAG w/config UI.
+- How to define DAG-level param defaults which are rendered in the Trigger DAG w/config UI.
 - How to access params in an Airflow task.
 - The hierarchy of params in Airflow.